Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Practical Implementation

 \section{Practical Implementation}

 While presenting our basic algorithm in Section \ref{sec:algorithms}, we assumed for simplicity that the values of $W$ and $V$ -- the maximal work and profit per packet, respectively -- are known to the algorithm in advance.
-We further assumed, that the work (resp., profit) assigned to a packet may take any value $1, \dots, W$ (resp., $1, \dots, V$).
-In this section we show how to relax these assumptions without harming the performance of our algorithms, and potentially even allow for improved performance guarantees.
+We now show how to relax these assumptions without harming the performance of our algorithms.